2020 NAIDOC Poster

 Read the media release about the 2020 National NAIDOC Poster.

 The 2020 National NAIDOC Poster is also available for download, to help you celebrate NAIDOC Week.

 By using the poster, you are agreeing to the terms and conditions set out below under the Creative Commons License.
 In addition, the poster:

-- must be used in its entirety, as supplied.
+- Must be used in its entirety, as supplied.
 An alternative version using the graphic and text elements is not to be produced.

-- cannot be used for commercial purposes.
+- Cannot be used for commercial purposes.
 Commercial purposes include use of the poster on any promotional material that is used to make a profit.

-Except where otherwise noted, the 2019 NAIDOC Poster is provided under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-N4 4.0).
+Except where otherwise noted, the 2020 NAIDOC Poster is provided under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-N4 4.0).
 The details of the relevant license conditions are available on the Creative Commons website with the full legal code available here.